Why did I write a post about finding yellow container products?

 Let me use an example of what I am talking about here: Dave’s Killer Bread brand, the 21 Whole Grain variety.
 It is great bread, but at 110 calories per slice, I am not about to make a sandwich out of it.

 BUT, the exact same bread comes in a thin-sliced version and it only has 70 calories per slice, so a sandwich is much more doable!!
 I just whack off both bottom crusts and put them in a bag in the freezer to turn into croutons or bread crumbs.

 Yes, it is!
 But I know a bunch of people who have lost a significant amount of weight (50+lbs) using this exact hack!!

-I am going to share a few pictures of some of the brands that will let you have 2 slices for your yellow.
+I am going to share a few pictures of some of the brands that will let you have 2 or even slices for your yellow.
 These are only a FEW “examples” I can NOT possibly list every single approved loaf of bread in this post.
 The true intent of this post is to get you to go to the store and start turning over your packages and finding the brands in your area that fit the criteria I am giving you.

 This brand is available at most stores.
 2 slices would count as 1 Yellow container.